 - Job offer acceptance templates

 You did it!
-You went through the grueling job application process, and the company finally extended a job offer.
+You went through the grueling job application process, sent amazing career documents, landed an interview and rocked it, and the company finally extended a job offer.
 Phew, you are done, right?
 Not exactly.
 Accepting an offer isn’t as simple as saying, “Thanks!
 I’ll take it”.
 You need to make sure you are happy with all the employment terms, you and your employer are on the same page, and everything is formalized.
 This article discusses how to respond to and accept a job offer the right way, and provides acceptance templates.

 The job offer process